 The County contends that it has not failed to state a cause of action.
 In support of its contention, the County cites Sections 366.076 and 366.07, F.S.
-Section 366.076, F.S., permits the Commission to conduct a limited proceeding upon petition or its own motion regarding any matter which requires a public utility to adjust its rates consistent with statutory provisions.
-Section 366.07, F.S., also provides the Commission with authority upon its own motion or a complaint to fix fair and reasonable rates whenever it finds the rates to be unjust, unreasonable, insufficient, excessive, unjustly discriminatory or preferential, or in violation of law.
+Section 366.076, F.S., permits us to conduct a limited proceeding upon petition or our own motion regarding any matter which requires a public utility to adjust its rates consistent with statutory provisions.
+Section 366.07, F.S., also provides us with authority upon our own motion or a complaint to fix fair and reasonable rates whenever we find the rates to be unjust, unreasonable, insufficient, excessive, unjustly discriminatory or preferential, or in violation of law.
 The County argues that pursuant to these statutes, FCG must establish that the revenues generated from the tariff rates it is charging the County do not place FCG in an overearnings situation.